itscodenation/curriculum-18-19/foundations/units/unit8/README.md

-# Unit 8: Arrays and Loops
+# Unit 8: Arrays and For Each

 |Lesson|Minutes|Objectives <br> *Coders will ...*|Additional Resources|
 |:-------:|:-------:|:-------|:-------|